 Except…it did not happen like DC or I was hoping.
 Waid’s Legion was underwhelming and, frankly, boring.
-The Threeboot suffered in sales numbers and this lead to the Legion being relegated to the role as second class citizens on their own title when Supergirl took over the Legion’s title.
+The Threeboot suffered in sales numbers and this lead to the Legion being relegated to the role of second-class citizens on their own title when Supergirl took over the Legion’s title.
 With issue #16 the comic book was re-titled Supergirl and the Legion of Super-Heroes.
-This was the first time since 1979, when the title was Superboy and the Legion of Super-Heroes, that the Legion of Super-Heroes did not have their own title.
+This was the first time since 1979, when the title was Superboy and the Legion of Super-Heroes, that the Legion of Super-Heroes did not have its own title.

 The comic was billed under the title Supergirl and the Legion of Super-Heroes for twenty issues.
 This felt like a massive step backward for the franchise.
 The Legion continued to regress under Mark Waid’s guidance.
 Mark Waid was finally pulled off of the title with his last issue being Supergirl and the Legion of Super-Heroes #30.